HEnquist/camilladsp/README.md

     ```
     Note: On Unix-like systems it's also possible to use the File device and set the filename to `/dev/stdin` for capture, or `/dev/stdout` for playback.

+    Please note the __File__ capture device isn't able to read wav-files directly.
+If you want to let CamillaDSP play wav-files, please see the [separate guide for converting wav to raw files](coefficients_from_wav.md).

   The __Alsa__ capture device has two optional extra properties that are used to work around quirks of some devices.
   Both should normally be left out, or set to the default value of `false`.
   - `retry_on_error`: Set this to `true` if capturing from the USB gadget driver on for example a Raspberry Pi.